 Although it is critical to let your customers know they are speaking to AI, it is equally important to ensure the AI still delivers the service you would expect from a human.
 These characteristics will help customers see that your bot or virtual assistant is not a daunting, foreign technology but a useful tool.
 There are many ways to personify your bot.
 These include giving it a name and personality, as well as training them with a somewhat casual, natural dialect that is reflective of your brand.

 In addition, it is important to let your customers know a live agent is available for them at any time should they need or want one.
 This will prevent your customers from feeling as if they are trapped with a bot and cannot get the assistance they need, especially if they need to escalate an issue.
-Conversational AI is meant to work alongside agents and cannot run autonomously – it requires constant training and optimization from humans to learn and get better everyday.
+Virtual agents are meant to work alongside agents and cannot run autonomously – it requires constant training and optimization from humans to learn and get better everyday.
 Therefore, a lot of it’s human-like characteristics are brought to life from the very humans who take care of it.

 As your company’s customer service environment evolves, it is important no customer gets left behind.
-While many will be eager to embrace conversational AI, you may encounter some who are skeptical.
+While many will be eager to embrace virtual agents, you may encounter some who are skeptical.
 This is why it is essential to ease the transition for them, building trust between customers and your AI.
 When customers trust your AI-powered bot or virtual assistant, they will feel safe enjoying all the help and benefits it brings them.